Collaborative Document Editing with Multiple Users and AI Agents: Results

-\subsection{Usability Ratings}
+While our focus is on qualitative exploration, we also logged interactions to support and contextualise the qualitative data.
+One group (G4) accidentally accessed the prototype outside of our study setup, such that logs were not recorded.
+We reconstructed their interactions from our database where possible and note where they are excluded.

+\subsubsection{Usability ratings}

+\revisionCR{To provide basic background information,} participants initially rated how often they work on texts and how they collaborate (\cref{table:method_participants} in the Appendix).
+Further tools used when collaborating on documents included Slack, Mattermost, and Teams (\cref{fig:ratings_frequency_collaboration} in the Appendix).
+Sixteen use such chat tools daily, six weekly, four monthly, and four less than monthly.

-In the final questionnaire, we assessed the system usability scale (SUS) and the creativity support Index (CSI).
-Ratings on the SUS score had a mean score of 66.92 (SD=12.96, min=45, max=90), see \cref{fig:ratings_sus} in the Appendix.
+\revisionCR{We also assessed usability measures as an overview of participants' perception of the design features, which we enrich per feature in our qualitative analysis in \cref{sec:results_design_feature_feedback}.} Ratings on the system usability scale (SUS) had a mean score of 66.92 (SD=12.96, min=45, max=90), see \cref{fig:ratings_sus} in the Appendix.
 This score is slightly below the average benchmark of 68.
-The CSI score yielded a mean of 67.21 (SD=15.60, min=31, max=91).
+The CSI yielded a mean of 67.21 (SD=15.60, min=31, max=91).
 As shown in \cref{table:csi_factors} in the Appendix, the most valued factors of the CSI were ``Enjoyment'' and ``Collaboration''.

-In addition to these standardised questionnaires, we asked own Likert items on general feedback (\cref{fig:ratings_general_feedback}) and the AI agents (\cref{fig:ratings_ai_agents}).
-Most users found the interaction with the system natural and felt it helped them complete tasks more efficiently.
-Around a quarter of participants (23.33\%) did not feel in control of the text.
-The agent features were rated positively overall but participants were divided about if one agent is enough or not.
+We further asked Likert items on general feedback (\cref{fig:ratings_general_feedback}) and agents (\cref{fig:ratings_ai_agents}).
+Most found the interaction natural and felt it helped them reach their goals faster.
+Around a quarter (23.33\%) did not feel in control of the text.
+The agent features were rated positively overall but participants were divided about whether one agent is enough or not.